Poppy is the author of "A Bard's Lament." She lives in Enoshima and likes to read novels and play video games, especially open-world RPGs.

 GTFO is a hardcore and immensely fun co-op FPS horror game by Swedish indie studio 10 Chambers Collective.
 Available on Steam and released in December 2019, this scary adventure has proven a popular choice for thrill-seekers.
 It's more social than most horror games, focusing on playing with friends and working together to beat the hellish underground monsters and completing your assigned task.

-One thing that makes GTFO really tough is that the map, mission, and location of the monsters changes through each playthrough, making it impossible for veteran players to memorize maps like in most games.
+One thing that makes GTFO really tough is that the map, mission, and location of the monsters change through each playthrough, making it impossible for veteran players to memorize maps like in most games.
 This constantly changing maze keeps the game fresh and challenging.

 So how can you beat such a tough game?
 These tips and tricks will help you beat level 1 and beyond!